jjbernal/spritehut/README.md

 Sprite Hut
 ==========

-Just a sprite editor GNU/linux.
+Just a sprite editor.
 Written in vala.

 More details in the functional specification (coming soon).